seanox/virtual-environment/README.md

 From my own experience from large companies with strict use of BitLocker, this is also supported :-)

+__The project provides a tool for initial creation of a pre-configured environment with some tools and programs.
+Afterwards, the environment can be maintained, configured and extended independently without this tool.__

 ## Advantages
 - A virtual drive is used, which contains all data in one file.
 - The drives can also be used over the network.